 Thrill seekers will love ziplining through Fremont Street Experience on the Slotzilla, or the thrill rides on top of the Stratosphere that loom 900 feet above the Strip.
 Get your heart racing inside with a little indoor skydiving or on some of the fastest indoor go karts in the country at Pole Position Raceway.

 What’s for dinner?

-STK, the trendy steakhouse at The Cosmopolitan, sounds perfect.
+STK, the trendy steakhouse at The Cosmopolitan of Las Vegas, sounds perfect.
 Another great choice is Libertine Social (Mandalay Bay) by James Beard Award-winning chef Shawn McClain, where you'll find New American cuisine with a modern gastropub feel.
-If you're in the mood for Asian cuisine, try Sake Rok at The Park to get sushi and a show in a party atmosphere, or the highly-acclaimed Momofuku (The Cosmopolitan) for their signature steamed buns and ginger scallion noodles.
+If you're in the mood for Asian cuisine, try Sake Rok at The Park to get sushi and a show in a party atmosphere, or the highly-acclaimed Momofuku (The Cosmopolitan of Las Vegas) for their signature steamed buns and ginger scallion noodles.

 If you want a classic burger and a beer, go for Guy Fieri's Vegas Kitchen & Bar (The LINQ Hotel + Experience ), Gordon Ramsay Pub & Grill (Caesars Palace), or Michael Mina’s PUB 1842 (MGM Grand)—appropriately named after the year Pilsner beer was invented.

 To live like a local, check out the lively downtown scene.
 Head to the Fremont East District for some fun bar-hopping at Commonwealth or Park on Fremont.

 Bring on the clubs.